newrelic/terraform-provider-newrelic/docs/pkg/infrastructure/README.md

 }
 ```

-ErrorResponse represents the an error response from New Relic Infrastructure.
+ErrorResponse represents an error response from New Relic Infrastructure.

 #### func (*ErrorResponse) Error

 ```go
 func (e *ErrorResponse) Error() string
 ```
-Error surfaces an error message from the Infrastructure error response
+Error surfaces an error message from the Infrastructure error response.

 #### type Infrastructure